 Dealing with good spawns is not only down to the tank.
 As we said earlier, will cause Vale Guardian to stop moving.
-This means that you will need to break him A.S.A.P in order to make sure that he isn’t in a glowing segment thereby preventing from spawning there.
+This means that you will need to break him A.S.A.P in order to make sure that he isn’t in a glowing section thereby preventing from spawning there.

 The issues with will only cause problems if you are sending people to stand in the green AoE circle.
-If you are ignoring the mechanic and out-healing it then you do not need to worry so much as to which segment it spawns in.
+If you are ignoring the mechanic and out-healing it then you do not need to worry so much as to which section it spawns in.